 Rex gaped as the two debated.
 Son?
 Father?
 Young one?
 He looked from one Force user to another.
 His brothers stood beside him just as shocked.

 “I don’t see the resemblance,” Hardcase whispered loudly.
-Fives groaned and Jesse elbowed Hardcase hard.
+Fives groaned and Jesse elbowed Hardcase to shut him up.

-Luke looked over at them and grinned, making him look years younger.
-“We may not look alike but I still like to think we have something in common, Hardcase, was it?”
+Luke looked over at them and grinned.
+Surprisingly, it made him look years younger.
+“We may not look alike but I still think we have something in common, Hardcase, was it?”

 “Yes sir,” he responded, coming to attention.

 Luke waved away the formality and turned back to Vader.
 “I am going, father.
 You deal with the insurgents.
+I'll deal with the supply ship.
 We have a timetable to keep, remember?”

 “Are you sure he's a Sith?”
-Kix asked Rex.
+Kix asked Rex skeptically.

 “He used a red saber and he took down Krell with extreme prejudice,” Rex responded for the tenth time.
 “What else could he be?”